A link to reset your password has been sent to your email

 The name Bérchules is derived from the ancient Arabic 'vergel' or pasture.
 It was a collection of wealthy smallholdings and a center for the silk trade.
 Mulberry trees still line one of the prettiest local walks leading to the ruins of the silk factory, with its perfect Moorish arch still intact, now a delightful spot for a picnic.

 The town perches on the mountainside above the deep river gorge, the source of the Guadalfeo.
 Behind is the snow-capped Sierra Nevada and all around are terraced and irrigated farmlands.
-There are great old chestnut trees, cherry, peach and apple orchards, and fields of cherry tomatoes, green beans, raspberries, and strawberries.
+There are great old chestnut trees, cherry, peach, and apple orchards, and fields of cherry tomatoes, green beans, raspberries, and strawberries.
 You will hear the tinkling of bells of all sizes on the sheep, goats, and cattle and the jolly song of multitudes of birds.

 The Moors' influence is still visible in Berchules, with its steep, narrow, cobbled streets, more comfortable for mules than for cars or humans.
 The higgledy-piggledy houses compete with their displays of colorful plants and there are many fountains, washing houses, and drinking troughs.
-There are two banks (one with a cash dispenser), a few shops, a chemist, a doctor's surgery, library, school and a helicopter pad for emergencies plus several bars for tapas.
+There are two banks (one with a cash dispenser), a few shops, a chemist, a doctor's surgery, a library, a school, and a helicopter pad for emergencies plus several bars for tapas.

 Trevélez is a village located in the well-known national park of Sierra Nevada and within the historical region of La Alpujarra.
 Trevélez is also known for its excellent hams, scenic beauties, a strategic location within the region of La Alpujarra, and also for being the highest village in Spain.